 Habit stacking involves chunking habits together into routines.
 Your morning routine may start rather disorganized.
 But every little habit change to your routine you make will add up.
 You might start with grabbing a coffee, clearing your desk, and firing up your laptop every day.
 Then you add the new habit of writing down your day's MITs next, adding this important task to your morning work routine.
 Repeat that one action until it’s a standard action when you get to work.
 Then move on to adding the habit of focusing on your most important creative task next, creating a stacked routine triggered by the start of your workday.
 The more you repeat these types of actions daily, the more ingrained your routines will become.

 52. Hire a coach, form a support group, or tap into a productive platform.

 Look online, or in local meet-ups, for like-minded designers to share the journey of building productive habits with.
 Close groups are particularly helpful if you want creative accountability for your productivity goals.
 Learn more about starting a thriving mastermind group.
 Or join a community, find a mentor, or hire a coach.
 Coach.me is one such community to find a productivity coach on.
-Here is an interview with designer and illustrator Jeff Finley, formerly of Go Media, discussing the coaching he does there.
+Here is an interview with designer and illustrator Jeff Finley, discussing the coaching he does there.